 ’Tis the season for easy and quick breakfasts that will feed a crowd, right?!
 Well, it’s Stephanie here with the perfect recipe.
-This easy and family friendly low-carb Baked Denver Omelet serves 8 and is ready in under 1 hour!
+This easy and family friendly low-carb Baked Denver Omelet serves 8.
 Bonus… it’s great reheated and even makes an awesome lunch or dinner.

 This delicious recipe is featured in The Everyday Ketogenic Kitchen by Carolyn Ketchum.
 Carolyn is the mastermind behind the awesome low-carb blog All Day I Dream About Food.
 She turned a diabetes diagnosis into an inspiring journey into a new lifestyle focusing more on what she could have instead of what she couldn’t.
 Abundance instead of sacrifice.